NatBat92/drf-api/README.md

 1. It is recommended to use a virtual environment during development ([learn more about virtual environments](https://realpython.com/python-virtual-environments-a-primer/)).
 If you would prefer not to use one, please skip the following steps:
     1. Create a virtual environment in the projects working directory by entering the following command in the same terminal window used for the steps above `python3 -m venv .venv`.
     1. Before use, the virtual environment will need to be activated using the command `source .venv/bin/activate` in the same terminal window used previously.
-1. Packages required by the project can now be added using the command `pip install -r requirements.txt`
+1. Packages required by the project can now be added using the command `pip install -r requirements.txt`.
 1. In the cloned directory, rename the file `.env-example` to `.env` and populate it with the information required.
 1. Make Django migrations using the command `./manage.py migrate`.